PantalaLabs/ParallelComm/README.md

 CPU cycle hungry projects where it is not possible at all to make any CPU blocking serial calls.

-In my case, a DSP consumes almost all of the CPU, leaving only a few time available, enough to configure digital pins and transfer data to another uC connected to an Oled Display.
+In my case, an audio DSP consumes almost all of the CPU, leaving only a few time available, enough to configure digital pins and transfer data to another uC connected to an Oled Display.